section-engineering-education/engineering-education/content/articles/service-classes-to-design-authentication-api/index.md

 - `_newServiceClass.getSomeValue()`
 - `_newServiceClass.doSomething(someValue)`

-Here is a Gif to illustrate how it will work:
+Here is a GIF to illustrate how it should work:

 ![Results](/engineering-education/service-classes-to-design-authentication-api/resuilts.gif)